top of page

 Chief Okemow looks mischievously through her glasses wearing a black top with white earings

 The NCCC initially expected to negotiate with Canada to create a plan for Long Term Reform of First Nations Child & Family Services.
 In Feb 2025, an RFP went out asking for those with an interest and ability to undertake negotiations to apply to work (pro-bono) with the NCCC.
 The people who stepped up are identified below.
-Click on a negotiator to learn more.
+Click on a negotiator below to learn more.

 In August 2025, CHRT 80 was released by the Canadian Human Rights Tribunal.
 CHRT 80 is an order that says the Parties to the original complaint have until December 20, 2025 to submit their versions of a plan to end Canada's discrimination to the Tribunal.
 This will not be a final document, but a list of solutions the parties would like the CHRT to consider ordering Canada to undertake.